 While you may think LACC only offers community college classes, think again.
 LACC is a community resource, and providing affordable swimming lessons for the older set is one of the ways they serve the community.
-Private and Semi-private lessons are available for kids 7 & older and group lessons are offered to those 5 & up.
-LACC has an expansive outdoor pool and is centrally located in East Hollywood just blocks for the Metro Red Line.
-(And right near Scoops ice cream, for post-swim treats..)
+Private and semi-private lessons are available for kids seven and older and group lessons are offered to those 5 and up.
+There are also Family Swim lessons available on Saturdays for ages 5 and up as well.
+LACC has an expansive outdoor pool and is centrally located in East Hollywood just blocks from the Metro Red Line.
+LACC is also just blocks from Scoops Ice Cream, a great spot for potential post-swim treats.

 855 N. Vermont Ave.